pplu/CloudCron/README.md

    never got acknowledged (deleted) in time (notice that workers immediately delete a message after recieving it, even before attempting to execute the job, so not deleting a message should not happen).

+ - The worker executes with limited privileges.
+You control the user which the worker runs with.
+The worker shouldn't be run as root (unless you have good reasons to)

 Known Limitations
 =================
  - The system depends on SQS, so it's possible for